 - By 15 February: Submit Choral Award application

-- After candidates have received offers in January, King's offer holders will be asked to submit their online Choral Award application form and musical reference by 15 February and are invited for auditions, which we expect to take place in March (Mon 17 - Thurs 20 March in 2014).
-Further information and the application form are available on the Cambridge website.
+- After candidates have received offers in January, King's offer holders will be asked to submit their online Choral Award application form and musical reference by 15 February and are invited for auditions, which we expect to take place on 16 - 19 March 2015.
+Further information and the application form are available on the University website.

 As a choral applicant you have two main points of contact with King's:

 1. The Admissions Office